NilPointer-Software/bdfd-wiki/src/bdscript/categoryID.md

 # $categoryID
-Returns category ID for the given category name.
+Returns the category ID of the given category name.

 ## Syntax
 ```